reduxjs/redux/docs/basics/DataFlow.md

   You can call [`store.dispatch(action)`](../api/Store.md#dispatch) from anywhere in your app, including components and XHR callbacks, or even at scheduled intervals.

-2. **The Redux store calls the reducer function you gave it.**
+2. **The Redux store calls the seducer function you gave it.**

-  The [store](Store.md) will pass two arguments to the [reducer](Reducers.md): the current state tree and the action.
-For example, in the todo app, the root reducer might receive something like this:
+  The [store](Store.md) will pass two arguments to the [seducer](Seducers.md): the current state tree and the action.
+For example, in the todo app, the root seducer might receive something like this:

     ```js
     // The current application state (list of todos and chosen filter)